Hiddentale/personal-website/README.md

-Personal website built with modular component architecture.
+Personal website hosted at NearlyFreeSpeech.net

-Website is hosted at https://seloria.nfshost.com
+Website can be accessed at https://seloria.nfshost.com